McPrapor/android_hardware_htc_v36bml/README.md

 # HTC Desire 628 dual sim - AEX 5.x (Oreo 8.1.0)

 This is hardware tree for building of the Android Oreo 8.1.0 AOSP/AEX ROMs.
 See README.md at device tree.
-Many thanks to danielhk.
+Many thanks to danielhk and 4pda community.

 ---